Desktop Controls Explained

 This section allows you to control the Freedom app's behavior.

-- Manage Freedom (Windows) or Launch Dashboard (Mac): Opens your browser dashboard.
+- Launch Dashboard: Opens your browser dashboard.

 - Manage Blocked Desktop Apps: Opens a list of desktop apps that you can block with Desktop App blocking.
 Note: Apps may need to be running to populate on this list.